aljorhythm/CS3245-Homework2/README.txt

 1. The file reader assumes that line number is always valid
 2. The file reader also assumes that a line reader will not be requested before
+3. Sunfire does not have nltk, so no stemming is used if nltk is not detected
+4. The seeking in line/file reader is rather naive, it might not take the shortest path

 == Files included with this submission ==